SatoshiumAI/.github/support.md

 Thanks for being part of Satoshium.

-This document explains how to get help, ask questions, and report issues as the ecosystem continues to grow across its layered infrastructure.
+This document explains how to request help, report issues, and contribute improvements as the platform continues evolving across its layered coordination infrastructure.

-Satoshium is being built in public —
+Satoshium is built in public —
-so clear communication and responsible support help keep the platform aligned and useful for everyone exploring it.
+so clear communication helps maintain architectural clarity and long-term consistency across repositories.

 ---